okj203/dev_lesson_plans/sprint_03/demos/Media-Queries/readme.md

 So far, we've added all the default stylings first, and then desktop stylings, and then tablet, and then mobile device.
 From large to small.
 This kind of approach is called `DESKTOP FIRST approach`.

 3. But there's another approch: `MOBILE FIRST approach`.
-If I want my styling to be done primarily for mobile devices, then I can change my screen width, and add all my default stylings for the adjusted screen size, and then add media queries primarily for mobile devices.
+If I want my styling to be done primarily for mobile devices, then I can change my screen width, and add all my default stylings for the adjusted screen size, and then add media queries for other screen sizes, so that my stylings will be done primarily for mobile devices.

-Let's go ahead and comment out all the `DESKTOP FIRST approach`.
+Let's go ahead and comment out all the `DESKTOP FIRST approach`, and try the mobile first approach.

 ```css
 @media(min-width:480px){